dennish737/hamwantools/docs/BuildingThe DB.md

  5) Click the run button

 ### Add Organization
+All sites, paths and equipment are associated with an Organization, and the organization is responsible for the installation, maintenance and disposal of the equipment assigned to the organization.

  1) open the ./queries/add_org.sql in DB Browser Execute SQL window
  2) Edit the file for your organization
  3) Click the run button

-### add Security information
- 1) open the ./queries/add_service_keys.sql in DB Browser Execute SQL window
- 2) Edit the key_val values for your organization
- 3) Click the run button

 ### Adding your Sites
 To add sites, we are going to use the tool add_sites.py (./tools/add_sites.py).
-In our [Planning Your Network](./PlanningYourNetwork.md) discussion, we created a list of sites.
+In our [Planning Your Network](./PlanningYourNetwork.md) discussion, we created a list of sites in a csv file.
-Out tool allows use a .csv file to enter multiple sites (see [equipment_example](../examples/site_example.csv))
+Our tool can use a .csv file to enter multiple sites (see [equipment_example](../examples/site_example.csv))

 Before running the tool, use the ../examples/site_example.csv as a template to create your information.
 Once done editing the template, run the tool to add your sites.

 Example: python ./tools/add_sites.py -c example_club --csv ./examples/site_example.csv --db ./data/planning_example.sqlite3

-### Adding your paths
+### Adding your Backbone PTP paths
+Next we want to add our backbone path information (BPTP).
+In our [Planning Your Network](./PlanningYourNetwork.md) discussion, we created a list of paths in a csv file.

+Before running the tool, use the ../examples/path_example.csv as a template to create your information.
+Once done editing the template, run the tool to add your paths.

 Example:  python ./tools/add_paths.py -c example_club --csv ./examples/path_example.csv --db ./data/planning_example.sqlite3

+### add Security information
+There are several 'keys' that are required to allow the various routers and switches to inter connect.
+You can set the keys for a 'site', for the network as a whole or both.
+The database has a service_keys table that allow you to assign keys at the network and site levels.
+By leaving the 'site' number blank, defines a default set of keys that are applied network wide.
+If a site id is provided, then the site keys will override the default keys.

+ 1) open the ./queries/add_service_keys.sql in DB Browser Execute SQL window
+ 2) Edit the key_val values for your organization
+ 3) Click the run button

 ### Add Equipment to sites